- Manuscript Submission Site: https://mc.manuscriptcentral.com/jcb

-In general, JOURNAL OF COMPUTATIONAL BIOLOGY follows the conventions of the CBE Style Manual (Council of Biology Editors, Bethesda, MD, 1983, 5th ed.).
+In general, The Journal follows the conventions of the CBE Style Manual (Council of Biology Editors, Bethesda, MD, 1983, 5th ed.).

 Follow Chemical Abstracts and its indices for chemical names.
 For guidance in the use of biochemical terminology, follow the recommendation issued by the IUPAC-IUB Commission on Biochemical Nomenclature, as given in Biochemical Nomenclature and Related Documents, published by the Biochemical Society, UK.
 For enzymes, use the recommended name assigned by the IUPAC-IUB Committee on Biochemical Nomenclature, 1978, as given in Enzyme Nomenclature, published by Academic Press, New York, 1980.
 Where possible, use the recommended SI (Système Internationale) units.

 Genotypes should be italicized; phenotypes should not be italicized.
 For bacterial genetics nomenclature, follow Demerec et al. (1977), Genetics, 54, 61–761.

 All sequences, clones, etc. that are reported must be deposited with the appropriate archive (GenBank, GDB, ATCC, etc.).
 Papers reporting sequences must have an accession number before submission.